sunjay/wolf-asm/docs.md

 `immediate, register`, only one of them is specified and the other is reversed to use the same layout.

+Any unused bits in an instruction are reserved.
+Using those bits or relying on them to be a particular value will lead to undefined behaviour.

+A zero argument instruction uses a single opcode and has a completely unspecified layout for the `arguments` section of the instruction.
+The assembler is free to choose what (if anything) to put there.
+Relying on any particular bit pattern will lead to undefined behaviour.

 Using an opcode/layout that is not supported by a given instruction results in undefined behaviour.